ToxicFrog/doom-mods/gzap/NOTES.md

 pool.

 ## Play Mode

+Static information baked into the pk3:
+- mapping from integer APItem IDs to gzDoom class names for items
+  + for level access tokens, we need to know what level it is
+  + for keys, likewise
+- mapping from coordinates to integer APLocation IDs
+  + information about whether the location holds a progression, useful, or filler item we can get this from location.item.classification bitfield
+- mapping from level names to integer APLocation IDs for the exits
+- what items we start with
+- how many locations each level contains

+Information that needs to persist across levels at runtime:
+- which keys we have (store it in a ::Keyring item in the player inventory?)
+- which access/clear tokens we have (these can just go in inventory also)
+- which locations we've checked (global, but since this matters per-level we may want to store it that way)

+So, at startup, we do whatever data structure initialization we need, and then do first-time startup: give the player an empty keyring, initialize the token/location tracker to empty, then give the player their starting inventory.

+Whenever the player gets a key (via AP), this should be added to the *keyring*, which then optionally inserts it into the player's inventory.

+On level entry (need an EventHandler for this), the keyring is told to update, which it does by clearing all keys from the player's inventory, then checking if it remembers any keys for the current level and inserting them.

+Access tokens can be individual items, but it probably makes more sense to store them, too, in the keyring.
+So now our keyring is taking shape:
+  Map<mapname,Ring>
+    Ring
+      Array<Inventory> keys;
+      Array<int> checked;
+      bool access;
+      bool cleared;

 Conceptually, this is straightforward.
 Load the seed info at startup.
 When entering a level, replace items in it based on the seed info.
 When collecting